m-digman/reporting-jira-cloud/README.md

 ## v2.0 (Jan 2022)
 - Standardise .CSV output file columns (merged summary and details to one file)
 - Added support for issues in team-managed Jira projects (different column for Epics and Story Points)
-- Added new graphs to include monthly story points and and weekly breakdown of lead and cycle times
+- Added new graphs to include monthly story points and weekly breakdown of lead and cycle times
 ## v1.1 (Nov 2021)
 - Added support for teams with their own project, rather than just using labels in the same project